szweier/SZMentionsSwift/README.md

 `mentionsTextView` : **required** The text view we are applying the mentions listener to.
 Note: it's delegate **must** be the mentions manager.

-`textViewDelegate` : **optional** If you would like to receive UITextView delegate methods set this and it will be passed through after processing view the mentions listener.
+`delegate` : **optional** If you would like to receive UITextView delegate methods set this and it will be passed through after processing view the mentions listener.

 `mentionTextAttributes` : Attributes (see: `AttributeContainer`) to apply to the textview for all mentions